paralin/goldberg/tools/steamclient_loader/linux/README.md

 >## How to use it:
 Copy both files
-- `steamclient.so`
+- `x32/steamclient.so`
-- `steamclient64.so`
+- `x64/steamclient.so`

+In their respective directories beside the script.
-beside the script and specify the requird input, either from commdnline or via the configuration files: `ldr_*.txt`
+Then specify the requird data, either via commandline, or via the configuration files: `ldr_*.txt`

 It is recommended to create a separate setup for each game via the config files
 to avoid specifying the commandline each time.